nats-io/nats-streaming-server/README.md

 Note that the NATS Streaming Server does not need root privileges to connect to the database since it does not create the database, tables or indexes.
 This has to be done by the Database Administrator.

-We provide 2 files (`mysql.db.sql` and `postgres.db.sql`) that can be used to create the tables and indexes to the database of your choice.
+We provide 2 files (`scripts/mysql.db.sql` and `scripts/postgres.db.sql`) that can be used to create the tables and indexes to the database of your choice.
 However, administrators are free to configure and optimize the database as long as the name of tables and columns are preserved, since the NATS Streaming Server is going to issue SQL statements based on those.